ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

    Getting feedback as early as possible, and as the book evolved, was essential in making them what they were.
 2. Promotion.
 People are happy to tell other people about something they like that is free.
 There's no way to corrupt recommendations if there's no cost.
 3. Availability.
 Giving away _Thinking in Java_ in the late 90's meant that anyone in the world who had an internet connection could get it, especially countries where books were expensive or prohibited in some way.
-And this produced more of point one.
+And this produced more feedback.

 - A "Business Model" can be about more than just money